buglabs/openxc-buglabs/Base Template/README.md

 How to Use
 ============
-**Note:  before using, you must have an OpenXC device configured to send data to Dweet.io.
-We recommend pairing an OpenXC device with the Dweet.io-integreated OpenXC Enabler Android App.
-See https://github.com/buglabs/openxc-buglabs/releases/tag/0.9 for further information**
+**Note:  before using, you must have an OpenXC device configured to send data to dweet.io.
+We recommend pairing an OpenXC device with the dweet.io-integreated OpenXC Enabler Android App.
+See https://github.com/buglabs/openxc-buglabs/releases/tag/0.9 for further information.**

-Begin by signing in to your openxc freeboard account, then navigate to the main dashboard link at https://openxc.freeboard.io/board/tVzyK6.
+Begin by signing in to your OpenXC freeboard account, then navigate to the main dashboard link at https://openxc.freeboard.io/board/tVzyK6.
 Click [Clone] to save an editable copy of the template into your account.

 [!screen1](./doc_images/1.png)